Skip to main content

 Why integrate at all: the business goals

 Every ERP and PLM integration ION ships should trace back to one or more of these outcomes.
 If a proposed integration scope does not advance one of these, it is not the right scope.
+These are the goals to lead with on the first slide of any integration scoping conversation.
+Everything below is the architecture that makes them deliverable.

 The triad: PLM, MES (ION), ERP